dfinity/motoko/design/Funds.md

 ```
   + no new syntax
   + selective interest in refund
   - uses polymorphic recursion.
-Not sure we can get away with this in the async/await translation.
+Not sure we can get away with this in our implementation.

 5. Extend typing/evaluation of shared function calls so an extended `with` call returns an async pair (or record), existing call/await semantics unchanged.
 ```